Fans Threaten To Protest ‘Teen Mom 2’ If New Cast Member Added Next Season

 “A crew source tells The Ashley that the crew is not thrilled about having to add trips to Florida into their already busy travel schedules in order to film Briana’s scenes.”

 Briana has some bad blood with Jenelle Evans after a brief Twitter battle in 2014, according to Radar Online.
-The site reports “Teen Mom 3 star Briana DeJesus blasted controversial Teen Mom 2 star Jenelle Evans” after Evans shared a news article about Briana’s baby daddy’s legal troubles.
+The site reports “Teen Mom 3 star Briana DeJesus blasted controversial Teen Mom 2 star Jenelle Evans” after Evans shared a news article about the father of Briana’s child’s legal troubles.

-DeJesus wasn’t amused at the post as she told Jenelle to ‘stay in her lane’ in several since-deleted tweets.
+DeJesus wasn’t amused at the post as she told Jenelle to “stay in her lane” in several since-deleted tweets.

 “I’m not even gonna dog u bc the whole world knows the truth about u….just stay in ur lane and maybe grow up a little bit.”

-It’s speculated MTV is bringing Briana on board for either ratings as she is currently expecting her second child, or in preparation for one of the current stars to leave the show.
+It’s speculated that MTV is bringing Briana on board for either ratings, as she is currently expecting her second child, or in preparation for one of the current stars to leave the show.
 But it seems Teen Mom fans don’t want the drama as they continue to speak out against adding DeJesus to the lineup.

 What do you think of the newest (rumored) Teen Mom 2 member?